 NOTE: HUD 3280.711 mandates that two copies of operating and installation instructions must be shipped with the appliance.
-Two copies of this manual must be supplied with each air handler when packaged.
+This manual and 709743-0 must be supplied with each air handler when packaged.
+Any changes made in this document must also be made to 709743-0.